ravemaster99/itmd-362-pp/pp-02/readme.md

 screenshot, then copy it to this directory (`pp-02`) and add and commit it to the repository.

-Then, also list here the keyboard commands to switch between your different virtual desktops (on some operating systems, you might be able to customize the shortcuts to your own liking):
+Then, also list here the keyboard commands to switch between your different virtual desktops (on some operating systems, you might be able to customize the shortcuts to your own liking): Startmenu + tab

 4. Set up a distraction-free browser.